NadyKoskei/charity_minds/README.md

 # Charity Minds
-Idea by @Arylide fullstack devc class 2025
+Idea by @Arylide fullstack dev class 2025

 Charity Minds is a web platform designed to coordinate and streamline charity visits to children's homes.
 The platform aims to ensure that all kids' homes, including small and lesser-known ones, receive equal attention and support from groups and volunteers.